amygorgon/didtyronzil/docs/smart-contracts/init.tyron.md

 ## Immutable fields

 Immutable fields are set at deployment and can not get modified.
-The DIDC gets deployed with the following immutable fields:
+The DID smart contract gets deployed with the following immutable fields:

 0. *initFoundationAddress*: The Zilliqa adddress of the Tyron Pungtas Foundation, the owner of the init.tyron contract | [ByStr20 type]